NeurospawN/NeurospawN.github.io/README.md

 # NeurospawN.github.io

-This is just like the other one, except this one you don't have to take several steps.
+This is a easier way to use the IllegalMaterial troll just copy and paste "https://neurospawn.github.io/index.html" into your search bar, then you're done.